 3.99.
-The development and implementation of the severe accident management programme should be supported by appropriate computational analysis showing the progression of representative accident sequences to be addressed, with the results of such analysis to be used for formulation of the technical basis for development of strategies, procedures and guidelines.
-The results of accident analysis should assist in the following:
+The development and implementation of the severe accident management programme should be supported by appropriate computational analysis showing the progression of the accident sequences to be addressed.
+The results of such analysis should be used in the formulation of the technical basis for the development of strategies, procedures and guidelines.
+The results of the accident analysis should assist in the following:

-- Specification of the criteria that would indicate the onset of severe core damage; - Identification of the symptoms (i.e. parameters and their values) by which staff may determine the condition of the fuel and the state of protective barriers; - Identification of the challenges to fission product barriers in different reactor states, including shutdown states; - Evaluation of the timing of such challenges to improve the potential for successful human intervention; - Identification of the reactor systems and other material resources that may be used for severe accident management purposes; - Verification that accident management measures would be effective to counter challenges to protective barriers; - Evaluation of the performance of equipment and instrumentation under accident conditions; - Development and validation of computational aids for accident management.
+- (a) Specification of the criteria that would indicate the onset of severe core damage; - (b) Identification of the symptoms (i.e. parameters and their values) by which staff may determine the condition of the fuel and the state of protective barriers; - (c) Identification of the challenges to fission product barriers in different reactor states, including shutdown states; - (d) Evaluation of the timing of such challenges to improve the potential for successful human intervention; - (e) Identification of the reactor systems and other material resources that may be used for severe accident management purposes;

+- (f) Verification that accident management measures would be effective to counter challenges to protective barriers; - (g) Evaluation of the performance of equipment and instrumentation under accident conditions; - (h) Development and validation of computational aids for accident management.

 3.100.
-Plant capabilities should be analysed in connection with the in-vessel phase of a severe accident as follows:
+Plant capabilities should be analysed in connection with the in-vessel phase of a severe accident, including consideration of the following:

-- Hydrogen production in the vessel and its release, as input information for the design of the hydrogen treatment system; - Retention of the molten core within the vessel both by internal and external vessel cooling; - The composition and configuration of the molten core, and failure of the reactor pressure vessel, as input for the design of the core catcher;

-- Reliable depressurization to allow low-pressure water injection and avoid high pressure vessel failure; - Long term release of fission products from the reactor core;

-3.101.
-For the ex-vessel phase, plant capabilities should be analysed including:

-- Reliable depressurization of the containment to avoid high pressure containment failure; - Sources and the distribution and the potential leak paths as input information for the design of the combustible gas treatment system; - Issues relating to ex-vessel steam explosion, high pressure melt ejection and direct containment heating; - Composition and configuration of the molten core, as input for the design of exvessel melt retention devices; - Fission product sources and the distribution of fission products within the containment, with special attention given to the long term behaviour of such sources.
+- (a) Hydrogen production in the vessel and its release, as input information for the design of the hydrogen treatment system; - (b) Retention of the molten core within the vessel both by internal and external vessel cooling; - (c) The composition and configuration of the molten core and failure of the reactor pressure vessel as inputs to the design of the core catcher; - (d) Reliable depressurization to allow low pressure water injection and avoid high pressure vessel failure; - (e) Long term release of fission products from the reactor core. - 3.101.
+For the ex-vessel phase, plant capabilities should be analysed including: - (a) Reliable depressurization of the containment to avoid high pressure containment failure; - (b) Sources, distribution and the potential leak paths of combustible gases, as input information for the design of the combustible gas treatment system; - (c) Issues relating to ex-vessel steam explosion, high pressure melt ejection and direct containment heating; - (d) Composition and configuration of the molten core as inputs to the design of ex-vessel melt retention devices; - (e) Fission product sources and the distribution of fission products within the containment, with special attention given to the long term behaviour of such sources.

 3.102.
-Best estimate computer codes, assumptions and data regarding initial and boundary plant conditions should be used providing appropriate consideration is given to uncertainties in the determination of the timing and severity of the phenomena.
+Best estimate computer codes, assumptions and data regarding initial and boundary plant conditions should be used, providing appropriate consideration is given to uncertainties in the determination of the timing and severity of the phenomena.

 3.103.
-Computer codes should be used that have the capability of modelling severe accident phenomena with reasonable accuracy in the prediction of key physical phenomena, and modes and timing of failure of barriers, and should be validated to the extent practicable.
+Computer codes that can model severe accident phenomena with reasonable accuracy should be used in the prediction of key physical phenomena and of the modes and timing of barrier failures.
+These codes should be validated to the extent practicable.

 3.104.
 All analysis results should be evaluated and interpreted with due consideration given to computer code limitations and associated uncertainties.
-The appropriateness of carrying out sensitivity analyses should be evaluated when computer code results are relied upon for making critical decisions.
+The appropriateness of carrying out sensitivity analyses should be evaluated when computer code results are relied on when making critical decisions.
 (Further information on code limitations and associated uncertainties for severe accident analysis is provided in Ref.
 [29].)